Govardhanr2/task_app_api/README.md

 You are free to choose whichever AWS products/services you believe will best help you achieve the goal.

+### Implementation

-I have Implemented the above task in simplest way which is straight and non exhaustive solution.
+" To achieve the above, I have Implemented the above task in simplest way which is straight and non exhaustive solution. "

 ## AWS SETUP using Terraform refer - README.md in terraform folder

+Navigate to terraform folder

+command  " cd task_app_api/terraform "

 https://github.com/Govardhanr2/task_app_api/blob/main/terraform/README.md#terraform-aws-docker-app-deployment